James Bay: History

 Human presence along the shores of the bay began after the retreat of the glaciers at the end of the last ice age, around 8,150 years ago.
 A variety of indigenous cultures have lived in this area.
 At the time of contact with Europeans, the indigenous peoples along both shores of the bay were ethnically Cree peoples.

 Henry Hudson is believed to have been the first European to enter the bay, when he explored it in 1610 as part of his exploration of the larger bay that was named for him.
 This southerly bay was named in honour of Thomas James, a Welsh captain who explored the area more thoroughly in 1630 and 1631.

 James Bay is important in the history of Canada as one of the most hospitable parts of the Hudson Bay region, although it has had a low human population.
 It was an area of importance to the Hudson's Bay Company and British expansion into Canada.
 The fur-trapping duo of explorers Pierre-Esprit Radisson and Médard des Groseilliers convinced the English Crown, primarily Prince Rupert of the Rhine, a favoured nephew of Charles I and cousin to Charles II, that a colonial enterprise in the north would yield wealth in minerals and fur.
 Des Groseilliers accompanied Captain Zachariah Gillam on the ketch Nonsuch and they jointly founded Charles Fort, the first European fur-trading post on James Bay.

 Their success was such that the company was chartered by Charles II on their return, although they did not bring any minerals.
-This charter granted a complete trading monopoly to the company of the whole Hudson Bay basin (including James Bay).
+This charter granted a complete trading monopoly to the company of the whole Hudson Bay basin, which includes James Bay.
 At the same time, the first English colony on what is now mainland Canada, Rupert's Land, was formed, with the first "capital" designated at Charles Fort.
 The first colonial governor, Charles Baley (various spellings exist, including but not limited to "Bailey"), was a Quaker, and this is believed to have been a factor in his respectful relations with the company's trading partners, the First Nations.

 Significant fur trapping has continued in the region.
 In general, the east coast or East Main of James Bay was too easily accessed by French and independent traders from the south.
-The Hudson's Bay Company emphasized from an early period trading relations with tribes in interior trapping grounds, reached from the west coasts of James and Hudson bays.
+The Hudson's Bay Company emphasised from an early period trading relations with nations of interior trapping grounds, reached from the west coasts of James and Hudson bays.
 East Main was, nevertheless, the gateway to British settlements in what would become Manitoba (Winnipeg, for example) and as far west as the Rocky Mountains.